exonum/exonum-client/README.md

 | **data** | Transaction data that has been signed. | `Object` |
 | **signature** | Signature as hexadecimal string. | `String` |
 | **type** | Definition of the transaction. | [Transaction](#define-transaction). |

+The `sendQueue` function returns value of `Promise` type.
+Fulfilled state means that all transactions are accepted to the block.
+Fulfilled value contained an array of transactions with its proofs.

 Find more examples of operations on transactions: